tagtag

 Spinal Cord Injuries

-The spinal cord consists of a long group of nerves connected to your upper and lower body.
+The spinal cord consists of long nerves connected to your upper and lower body.
 The nerves in the spinal cord are essential for mobility and feeling across your body, from your arms and torso to your legs and feet.
-The bones, tendons, and ligaments of the vertebrae protect the spinal cord from injury.
+The vertebrae’s bones, tendons, and ligaments protect the spinal cord from injury.
 However, if you suffer a back or neck injury as a railroad worker, broken bones, swelling, and bleeding can all cause permanent damage to the spinal cord.

 Depending on the location and severity of the injury to your spine, you may face various health consequences which impact normal functions in all or part of your body.
 Treatment and therapy for a spinal injury are expensive and ongoing, and you need significant financial resources to access the medical care you need.
 If you are a railroad worker who suffered a spine injury while on the clock in New York or elsewhere because of an unsafe condition, you aren’t restricted by any workers’ compensation insurance coverage.
 You can pursue a claim under the FELA.